heptarch/heptarch.github.io/drafts/demon.md

   ⁂
   </p>

 ɰ.
-The network begins to stitch back together, like fragments of pottery joined with gold.
-It reconstructs itself from its traces;
+The network begins to stitch back together, reconstructing itself from its traces like fragments of pottery joined with gold.
+For anything suitably complex cannot be destroyed.<label for="sn-5"
-for something suitably complex, redundancy is indestructible.<label for="sn-5"
        class="margin-toggle sidenote-number">
 </label>
 <input type="checkbox"